coveooss/json-schema-for-humans/README.md

 Add an `Expand all` and a `Collapse all` button at the top of the generated documentation

+### --link-to-reused-ref/--no-link-to-reused-ref
+On by default

+If several `$ref` points to the same definition, only render the documentation for this definition the first time.
+All other occurrences are replaced by an achor link to the first occurrence.

 ### --minify/--no-minify
 On by default